lydializhenzhenemory/cs370/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Hosting
-Create account with Firbase and create a project.
+Navigate to [Firebase](https://firebase.google.com/) to create an account and a project.
 Next, download and set up CLI.
 Once you are done, type
 ```
 firebase init hosting
 ```